The Quiz Kids Challenge: 100-Second Challenge (final round)

 The final round was a speed round that was played with four categories.
 To start the 100-Second Challenge, a member of the trailing team chose one of the four categories and a question in it was asked.
 The clock started once someone buzzed in and gave an answer.
 If that player answered correctly, he/she got to pick a category.
 If not, the opposing team was given a chance to answer.
-If neither team answered correctly, the category was taken off the board and replaced.
+If neither team answered correctly, the category was replaced and the next question was asked from the new category.

 The questions doubled in value every 25 seconds as the round progressed, effectively dividing the round into four parts.
 Each correct answer paid $50 during the first part, $100 during the second, $200 during the third, and $400 for the last part.

 The team in the lead when time ran out won the game.
 Both teams split their final totals, which were each split three ways.
 Since the Quiz Kids competed for an entire week, their winnings would be banked and each day for the rest of the week, the winnings would be added to any previous money won.
 The Quiz Kids' final tally was revealed at the end of their week, and their total was split between the three of them.